NienfengYao/ML_Study/vgg16/vgg16_final/README.md

     * Going:
       * Base the original VGG16 mode, only change the last output layer to create vgg16_cifar10 class to do the exercise.
       * Issue: training failed, we can't get good accuracy.
-  * example: vgg16 transfer learning with cifar-10 data.
-(ToDo)
+  * example: vgg16 transfer learning with flower dataset.
+(Done)